minhokg/FlexPwr_Minho/README.md

     'capture_time': fields.String(example='2024-03-10T14:33:58.408345')
 })
 ```
 * Build the get API.
-Please take a look at the annotation of each code.
+Employ the function in the second task `compute_pnl`.
+Please refer to the annotation included in the below code for further detail.

 ```python
 @api.route('/pnl/<string:strategy_id>')  # Set the endpoint as a strategy_id